Andrew W.K.: Physical appearance

 W.K. is known for his long hair and wearing a usually dirty all white outfit, consisting of a white t-shirt, white jeans, black digital watch and sneakers.
 The album artwork for I Get Wet featured a photo of Andrew with a bloody nose; this image is used frequently in his merchandise and persona.
 W.K. has six tattoos, all of which are straight lines on his arms.
 In 2011, Kesha gave Andrew a line tattoo with a pen and a safety pin that resulted in an infection.

+W.K.'s physical appearance has subtly fluctuated over time leading to persistent fan theories that multiple people may have played the "Andrew W.K." character.

 Personal life

 Andrew W.K. previously lived in Midtown Manhattan but left in 2006 or 2007, "bouncing between short-term situations" in other locations outside New York.
 He married Cherie Lily on October 4, 2008, in a traditional Persian wedding ceremony.
 Lily performed with W.K.'s band as a vocalist and hypewoman from 2006 until 2018.
 W.K. has two children but keeps them out of the public eye.
 W.K. has a younger brother, Patrick Wilkes-Krier, who is a professional golfer.

 In May 2021, W.K. announced via a press release that he and his former wife Cherie had begun amicable divorce proceedings in late 2019.
 He also confirmed that he was dating actress Kat Dennings, after the two met in Los Angeles in early 2021.
 A week later, on May 13, 2021, the couple announced their engagement on Instagram.
 They married on November 27, 2023, at their Los Angeles home.